Home/Products/Lancet Tablet/

 UNSAFE

-Lancet Tablet may cause side effects which could affect your ability to drive.
+Lancet Tablet may cause side effects that could affect your ability to drive.

 Lancet Tablet may make you feel sleepy, dizzy, confused.
 You may have hallucinations, fits (convulsions) or temporary eyesight problems (such as blurred or double vision) affecting your ability to drive.